sagormahtab/eslint-config/README.md

 ---

 That's actually it!
-Whenever you create a new project just run the command from above and configure everything related to eslint.
+Whenever you create a new project just run the command from above and get everything related to eslint configured automatically.

 ## Customization